openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

 Implemented PRNG hash function
 -------------------------------

-- Our cryptographic hash function is based off of `Blake2b <https://blake2.net>`_, which allows fast hashing.
+- The default cryptographic hash function in OpenFHE is based off of `Blake2b <https://blake2.net>`_, which allows fast hashing.

 .. _for_existing_example:

-Building and testing external PRNG engine (existing example)
+Building and testing an external PRNG engine (existing example)
 -------------------------------------------------------------

-.. note:: External PRNG engines are an experimental feature currently available only on Linux, and g++ is the required compiler for linking them.
-There is `an external blake2 PRNG <https://github.com/openfheorg/openfhe-prng-blake2>`_ that you can test and use as an example to build your own one.
+.. note:: Integration of an external PRNG engine is an experimental feature currently available only on Linux using the g++ compiler.
+We provide `an external blake2 PRNG example <https://github.com/openfheorg/openfhe-prng-blake2>`_ as a refernece.
+See below for instructions on how to build your own custom PRNG engine.

 1. Build **OpenFHE 1.2.2+** by following `these instructions <https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/linux.html>`_ and set **g++** as the default compiler.

 2. Clone `the external PRNG repo <https://github.com/openfheorg/openfhe-prng-blake2>`_.
-All required pre-requisites for the next steps should have been installed in the previous directive.

 3. Create a directory where the binaries will be built.
 The typical choice is a subfolder "build".
 In this case, the commands are:
    ::